plurid/plurid/notes/Future.md

 + a 3D cube to for quick selection of front-back-left-right planes

++ quick fit for view (2 plurids side by side, all plurids side by side etc.)

 + `<plurid-sheet>`, `<plurid-sheet-double>`, `<plurid-solid>` with modifiable, non-rectangular general form;

 + to be able to `shift + click` multiple `plurid`s to select them and apply the same transform further on;